-The process of value stream mapping is done to visually document the flow of materials and information from customer to beginning of the process, which includes within the four walls and beyond.
+The process of value stream mapping visually links the flow of materials and information from customer to beginning of the process, which includes processes within the walls or your company and beyond.

-Most current state Value Stream Maps find that <5% of the total lead time for a process is value-added ("value-added"means the customer is willing to pay for it or it is compliance/regulatory time).
+Most current state value stream maps find that <5% of the total lead time for a process is value-added ("value-added" means the time is spent adding value to the product or service which the customer is willing to pay for it or it is compliance/regulatory time).

 Actually, many processes have < 1% of value-added time.
 After all the hard work of creating the map and agreeing to numbers, the value-added percentage is usually shocking....and it means OPPORTUNITY.
 This will get the team members motivated.

 Value Stream Mapping is more detailed than a Process Map since it is supported with numerical analysis.
-However; it also involves a Gemba walk to observe the actual process and document actual cycle times, actual inventory levels, quality, etc. This also could mean traveling, within reason, to observe processes that occur outside of your location.
+However; it also involves a Gemba walk to observe the actual process and document actual cycle times, actual inventory levels, quality, etc. This also could mean traveling to observe processes that occur outside of your location.

-The goals from value stream mapping are to:
+The objective of value stream mapping is to:

 It can be done on a computer or on paper with a pencil.
 When value stream mapping, it is necessary for two maps created (possibly more).

-One map represents the CURRENT STATE and the other map represents the desired FUTURE STATE.
-There may be a short term and long term future state map depending on the how detailed the team wants to proceed.
+There may be a short term and longer-term future state map depending on the how detailed the team wants to proceed.

-Whether it is short-term or long-term the team should come up with its ideal state regardless of what they think can be accomplished....alright, use some discretion as to what is practical and economical.
+Develop the desired future state and long-term vision.
+The team should get creative and develop the future state regardless of what they think can be accomplished with some discretion as to what is practical and economical.

 The future state should be aligned with company goals, mission, and vision.
 Of course, the company goals should have Customer Satisfaction as priority.

-The following information is needed to construct a map at a minimum.
+The following information is needed to construct a value stream map (at a minimum).
 Some maps are more comprehensive but not always necessary.

 "Nice to have information" to steer discussions with additional data:

-The Facilitator is the GB/BB leading the project.
+The Facilitator for creating the maps is the GB/BB leading the project.
 The team probably does not expect you to help make decisions...and probably prefer you refrain from making decisions and let the experts (team members) provide inputs and decisions for actions.
-The Facilitator lays the ground rules, explains the tool, and the expected outputs from this exercise.
+The Facilitator lays the ground rules, explains the tool, and the expected outputs.

 The Process Owner must be there to settle tiebreakers and ensure subject matter experts and key stakeholders are engaged and participating.

-Try to get a cross-functional representation of 5-8 members involved in the process; however, too many can slow it down...it is already a time consuming process depending on how many steps are in the process.
+Try to get a cross-functional representation of 5-8 members involved in the process; however, too many can significantly slow the mapping process...it is already a time-consuming process depending on the number of steps in the process.

 Depending on the process, the key stakeholders could be:

-Finance is always a key stakeholder but this exercise at this point usually does not included them...unless the process involves mapping a finance process (such as closing, payable process, or setting a budget).
+Finance is always a key stakeholder.
+However, this exercise at this point usually does not include them...unless the process involves mapping a Finance process (such as closing, payable or receipts process, or preparing a budget).

 The mapping exercise starts with the customer.
 Add information such as location(s), takt time, information flow, part numbers involved, etc.

 At the bottom of the map, it is a good idea to add a color code legend if several colors were used for a purpose.
-Also explain any notes, asterisks, formulas, that are within the map.
+Explain any notes, asterisks, and formulas that are within the map.

 The customer name(s), location, takt times, part numbers, and as much relevant information should be placed in the upper right corner of the map.